• Nepal Trekking Planner

 Can I go to Everest Base Camp in summer?

-Technically, yes—but it's not suitable.
+Technically, yes but it is not suitable.
 June to August is monsoon season.
 Trails get muddy, flights often delay, and views are blocked by clouds.
 If you go, pack rain gear and expect flexible scheduling.

 Is it worth visiting in winter?